zyazyaG/Kings_County_Home_Price_Analysis/README.md

 In any extra time:

- - Engineer additional features to improve R<sup>2</sup> (without violating assumptions), either with the existing datasets or by acquiring additional datasets
+ - Engineer additional features to improve R<sup>2</sup> (without violating assumptions), either with the existing datasets or by acquiring additional datasets.
- - Address additional claims from the subject-matter experts (without violating assumptions)
+ - Address additional claims from the subject-matter experts (without violating assumptions).
- - Utilize additional statistical techniques other than linear regression to address research questions related to the claims investigated
+ - Utilize additional statistical techniques other than linear regression to address research questions related to the claims investigated.
+ - Make use of bootstrapping to generate confidence intervals for your regression parameters and then compare with them with the intervals that statsmodels generates.

 ## DELIVERABLES